…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 as described in the parable of the sower and the seed.

-We should endeavor to share the right and true seed — the Word of God.
+We should endeavor to share the true seed — the Word of God.

 And hopefully, their response will be to focus on Jesus and His Word.

 Write to bless someone in their walk with the Lord.